 MACESE, CIE, University of Delhi 83 F 2.5 HUMAN RELATIONS AND COMMUNICATION Unit 1 Personal development: self, identity and human relationships; psychoanalytic and humanistic perspectives, perspectives from women.
-Unit 2 Communication : the adult-child gap, assumptions and attitudes; channels of communication; the hidden curriculum.
-Unit 3 Human relations in education : Behaviourist versus Humanistic perspectives; peer learning constructs and dimensions; community involvement.
+Unit 2 Communication: the adult-child gap, assumptions and attitudes; channels of communication; the hidden curriculum.
+Unit 3 Human relations in education: Behaviourist versus Humanistic perspectives; peer learning constructs and dimensions; community involvement.
 The course is to be designed as a series of workshops on concepts and processes with a debrief on theory and building connections in each unit.
 The course content should be contextualized to an Indian milieu.
-PR 2.4 SELF DEVELOPMENT WORKSHOPS Objectives To explore the self for greater awareness, personal growth and reflective thinking.
-To develop insight into the various dimensions of the self - perceptions and assumptions about and attitude towards: people, children in particular, and social issues.
+PR 2.4 SELF DEVELOPMENT WORKSHOPS To explore the self for greater awareness, personal growth and reflective thinking To develop insight into the various dimensions of the self - perceptions and assumptions about and attitude towards: people, children in particular; and social issues.
 To learn to be self-critical, questioning and reflective about our thoughts, actions and reactions.

 To develop insight into children's ways of thinking and learning and to explore ways to bridge the gap between adult and child.

 To cultivate positive attitudes and sensitivity towards each other, towards children and towards education.
-To develop skills for effective communication and the capacity to listen, empathise and relate.
-To facilitate and stir the process of attitudinal change, creativity and life-long learning in each student.
-Workshops A series of workshops should be conducted over a year, under the supervision and guidance of professionals, trained for the purpose.
-Broadly, these workshops should address the following : Exploring the self Ability to listen and observe; dreams and fantasy; personal and professional aspirations; factors influencing identity formation, views on gender issues; personal, familial and social configuration and a second sec values, ueverophing empany.
-Understanding our own childhood Articulating childhood memories and experiences - fantasy, longing, hurt, joy, recognition, major influences in childhood; visualising the limitations and potential of one's own childhood, listening to and empathising with other childhood experiences, discovering similarity in needs and feelings, discovering differences in nature and experiences; getting in touch with childhood feelings.
-Understanding the gap in perception between child and adult Evoking insight into children's perception, attitude and imagination; observing adult thoughts, perceptions, ideas and projudices; observing differences and similarities in child and adult approaches in everyday life exploring sensitivity towards children; challenging adult semantions and altituder argentizes and understanding escensible and condition adult assumptions and attitudes; recreating and understanding responsible and sensitive adult intervention.
-Creativity Understanding and facilitating self-expression; realising one's own creative potential; comprehending the child's learning processes; understanding the significance of self- expression through humour, art, music, relating and linking the creative potential between 140 B.E.E.d.
+To develop skills for effective communication and the capacity to listen, empathise and To facilitate and stir the process of attitudinal change, creativity and life-long learning in each student.
+A series of workshops should be conducted over a year, under the supervision and guidance of professionals, trained for the purpose.
+Broadly, these workshops should address the following: Exploring the self Ability to listen and observe; dreams and fantasy; personal and professional aspirations; factors influencing identity formation; views on gender issues; personal, familial and social conflict understanding social issues; projecting and building images; exploring ethics and values, developing empathy.
+Understanding our own childhood Characterisming of our own commons of Articulating childhood memories and experiences - fantasy, longing, hurt, joy, recognition; major influences in childhood; visualising the limitations and potential of one's own childhood; listening to and empathising with other childhood experiences, discovering similarity in needs and feelings, discovering differences in nature and experiences; getting in touch with childhood feelings.
+Understanding the gap in perception between child and adult Evoking insight into children's perception, attitude and imagination, observing adult thoughts, perceptions, Ideas and prejudices, observing differences and similarities in child and adult approaches in everyday life; exploring sensitivity towards children; challenging adult assumptions and attitudes; recreating and understanding responsible and sensitive adult intervention.
+Creativity Understanding and facilitating self-expression; realising one's own creative potential; comprehending the child's learning processes; understanding the significance of self-expression through humour, art, music; relating and linking the creative potential between B.El.Ed.
 Handbook Second Year Practicum Courses